kangapi/MyWebsite/content/posts/Hugo-and-Github-Pages/index.md.md

 author: "Kangapi"
 title: "Hugo and Github Pages"
 date: "2021-12-29"
-description: "Guide to creat a website with Hugo and hosting with Github Pages"
+description: "Guide to create a website with Hugo and hosting with Github Pages"
 #tags: ["emoji"]
 ShowToc: true
 ShowBreadCrumbs: false